Connect with others who understand.

 • Liquid-oxygen devices — Liquid oxygen systems that deliver high-concentration oxygen that’s more compact and easier to store

-Pulmonary Rehabilitation for Pulmonary Hypertension
+3. Pulmonary Rehabilitation for Pulmonary Hypertension

 People with PH may develop shortness of breath, which makes walking and performing other daily activities difficult.
 Pulmonary rehabilitation programs are designed to improve your ability to function and your general well-being.
-Pulmonary rehabilitation plans take into account your individual condition, making the therapy appropriate for people with PH regardless of functional class.
+Pulmonary rehabilitation plans take into account a person’s individual condition, making the therapy appropriate for people with PH regardless of functional class.

 Pulmonary rehabilitation programs focus on exercises that improve strength, lung function, and ability to walk and perform daily activities.
 They may include components of education such as: